 Affordable, continuous and secure energy is vital to UK glass manufacturing’s international competitiveness.
-That’s why British Glass represents the interests of glass manufacturing and its supply chain to policy makers in energy security, regulation and taxation at both UK and EU level.
+That’s why British Glass represents the interests of glass manufacturing and its supply chain to policy makers in energy security, regulation and taxation at UK level.

 From smart glazing to 100% recyclable packaging – glass products improve energy efficiency in everyday life.
-But initial melting of glass is an energy-intensive, 24/7 operation.
+But the initial melting process for glass is an energy-intensive, 24/7 operation.
 In fact, energy represents approximately one third of the operating costs of large scale glass making.
-That means predictable energy supply and pricing is essential to glass manufacturing, and around 6,000 UK jobs.
+That means competitively priced energy is essential for glass manufacturer in the UK.

 The Environment and Energy Committee is the focal point of British Glass energy policy work with its members.